Behavioral in the Short-run and Rational in the Long-run? Evidence from S&P 500 Options

 Date Written: October 1, 2019

 We estimate the pricing kernel from options on the S&P 500 index for different horizons and over time.
-This allows us to compare short- and long-term pricing kernels and analyze their time-series variation.
-We show that the well documented pricing kernel puzzle — that is, the non-monotonicity of the pricing kernel — only exists for short horizons.
-For longer horizons the puzzle disappears and the level, shape and time-series variation of the pricing kernel are in line with standard rational expectation asset pricing models.
-Furthermore, we show that the empirical features of the short-term kernel can be explained by a behavioral asset pricing model.
+This allows us to compare short-term and long-term pricing kernels and analyze their time-series variation.
+We show that the well documented pricing kernel puzzle–the non-monotonicity of the pricing kernel–only exists for short horizons.
+For longer horizons the puzzle disappears and the level, shape and time-series variation of the pricing kernel are in line with standard rational asset-pricing models.
+In contrast, we show that the empirical features of the short-term kernel can be explained by a behavioral asset-pricing model.

 Keywords: asset pricing, pricing kernel, stochastic discount factor, pricing kernel puzzle, options